ImageMagick v6 Examples --

 Affine Helper Scripts

 As you can see in the examples above figuring out the affine matrix needed for your transform is not always easy.
-In fact it can be very difficult and may require a deep understanding of how affine matrixes, and matrix calculations are performed to achieve the desired result.
+In fact it can be very difficult and may require a deep understanding of how affine matrices, and matrix calculations are performed to achieve the desired result.

 Because of this and to help in the creation of these examples I have created a number of helper scripts to let you calculate the affine matrix you needed.